el-sambal/fitch-proof/README.md

 wasm-pack build --target web
 ```

-Once you have it compiled, open a server in the root directory of the repository:
+Once you have it compiled, open a server in the `fitch-proof` directory of the repository:
 ```
 python3 -m http.server 8080
 ```